ImplFerris/pico-pico/src/std-to-no-std/rust-linker-script.md

 Putting the `memory.x` file in the project folder is not enough.
 We also need to make sure the linker actually uses the linker script provided by `cortex-m-rt`.

 To fix this, we tell Cargo to pass the linker script `link.x` to the linker.
 There are multiple ways we can pass the argument to the rust. we can use the method like `.cargo/config.toml` or build script `build.rs` file.
 In the quick start, we are using the `build.rs`.
-So we will use the `.cargo/config.toml` approach.
-In the file, update the target section with the following
+So this time we will use the `.cargo/config.toml` approach.
+In the file, update the target section with the following:

 ```toml
 [target.thumbv8m.main-none-eabihf]